 To create Siebel application services, perform the following steps:

-- 1. From the Enterprise Manager Console, click the Targets tab. - 2.
-Click the Siebel tab. - 3.
+- 1. From the Targets menu of the Enterprise Manager Console, select Siebel. - 2.
 Click the Create Application Services button.

 The Create Siebel Application Services page appears, as shown in Figure 4-1.